Using Paged.js with Laravel

 Styling the Page

 To style a page using Paged.js, we can apply CSS rules to define layout and appearance.
-Paged.js processes these styles to generate a paginated, print-ready layout.
+Let's design our magazine style!
+In the /public/css folder, we have to create a magazine.css file:

 .content {